-- USB power delivery is available from: - An optional EH-8P AC adapter connected using the supplied UC-E25 USB cable (featuring Type C connectors at both ends) and - computers with built-in Type C USB ports (requires the supplied UC-E25 USB cable featuring Type C connectors at both ends). - Power will only be supplied to the camera when the battery is inserted. - A USB power delivery icon appears in the shooting display and the control panel when the camera is powered by an external source.
+- USB power delivery is available from: - An optional EH-8P AC adapter connected using the supplied USB cable (featuring Type-C connectors at both ends) - computers with built-in Type-C USB ports (requires the supplied USB cable featuring Type-C connectors at both ends). - A third-party portable charger - Power will only be supplied to the camera when the battery is inserted. - A USB power delivery icon appears in the shooting display and the control panel when the camera is powered by an external source.